zouaiguo/ceph/doc/man/8/ceph-disk.rst

 Options
 =======

-.. option:: --prepend-to-path PATH

-   Prepend PATH to $PATH for backward compatibility (default ``/usr/bin``).

-.. option:: --statedir PATH

-   Directory in which ceph configuration is preserved (default ``/usr/lib/ceph``).

-.. option:: --sysconfdir PATH

-   Directory in which ceph configuration files are found (default ``/etc/ceph``).

-.. option:: --setuser USER

-   Specify a user for ceph-disk to use when dropping privileges (default ``ceph``, or ``root`` if ``ceph`` does not exist)

-.. option:: --setgroup GROUP
+.. option:: --activate-key

-   Specify a group for ceph-disk to use when dropping privileges (default ``ceph``, or ``root`` if ``ceph`` does not exist)
+	Provide ``[PATH]`` to keyfile for OSD.

 .. option:: --cluster

 	Provide name of the ceph cluster in which the OSD is being prepared.

 .. option:: --cluster-uuid

 	Provide uuid of the ceph cluster in which the OSD is being prepared.

-.. option:: --fs-type

-   Provide the filesytem type for the OSD. e.g. ``xfs/ext4/btrfs``.

-.. option:: --osd-uuid

-	Unique OSD uuid to assign to the disk.

-.. option:: --journal-uuid

-	Unique uuid to assign to the journal.

-.. option:: --zap-disk
+.. option:: --data-dev

-	Destroy the partition table and content of a disk.
+	Verify that ``[data-path]`` is of a block device.

 .. option:: --data-dir

 	Verify that ``[data-path]`` is of a directory.

-.. option:: --data-dev

-	Verify that ``[data-path]`` is of a block device.

-.. option:: --journal-file
+.. option:: --deactivate-by-id

-	Verify that journal is a file.
+	Deactivate OSD with ``[OSD-ID]``

-.. option:: --journal-dev
+.. option:: --destroy-by-id

-	Verify that journal is a block device.
+	Destroy Ceph OSD with ``[OSD-ID]``.
+Removes the OSD from the cluster, the crushmap and deallocates OSD ID.

 .. option:: --dmcrypt